RatingPosterDB/RPDB-Emby-Plugin/README.md

 - Badges (Tier 3+)

-To install manually on Emby Server:
+You can also sideload it manually on your Emby Server:

 - [download the plugin](https://github.com/RatingPosterDB/RPDB-Emby-Plugin/releases/download/v1.0.5/RPDB-Emby-Plugin.zip)
 - unpack it